Effective Edge Centrality via Neighborhood-based Optimization: Experiments

 \section{Experiments}

-In this section, we empirically study the effectiveness of \algo and existing edge centralities for identifying influential edges in six real-world networks through three popular graph analytics tasks, i.e., graph clustering, unsupervised network embedding, and graph neural networks, as well as their computation efficiency.
+This section empirically studies the effectiveness of \algo and existing edge centralities for identifying influential edges in six real-world networks through three popular graph analytics tasks, i.e., graph clustering, unsupervised network embedding, and graph neural networks, as well as their computation efficiency.
+Table~\ref{tab:datasets} summarizes the statistics of the datasets used in the experiments.
+More details regarding datasets, running environments, and parameter study are deferred to our supplementary material.